Gun Violence Resources

 The late Fred Rogers, a Presbyterian minister, had a knack for talking with children about complicated issues.
 Here he offers some insight in how to respond to tragic events.

-Senior Pastor Sid Batts is blogging about faitihful responses to gun violence.
+Senior Pastor Emeritus Sid Batts blogged about faitihful responses to gun violence in response to the Parkland High shootings in Florida.
 Read the blog here.

 Parents in Boone created this list of 17 ways for parents and children to honor the students and teachers of Stoneman Douglas High in Parkland where 17 people were shot to death on Feb.
 14, 2018.